 The Petitioner must only show that the alleged event happened by a preponderance of the evidence, meaning more probable than not.
 If you have been served with a Protective Order, you face losing visitation with your child, losing your right to bear arms, being evicted from your own home while having to pay for someone else to live in it, and being prohibited from having contact with your family members.
 If you find yourself in this situation, make sure you are represented by an attorney who will fight for you.

-If you have been served with a protective order or need advice about a family law or criminal matter contact Attorney Naun Antonio Benitez at The Marc Lopez Law Firm 317-456-7942 for a Free Consultation.
+If you have been served with a protective order or need advice about a family law or criminal matter contact Attorney Naun Antonio Benitez at The Marc Lopez Law Firm 317-456-7942 for a Free Consultation or contact him by email.